 - Call the number on the billing notice or call the IRS at 800-829-1040.

-For those taxpayers who get a “phishing” email, the IRS offers this advice:
+For those taxpayers who get an email from the IRS requesting personal information:

 Home Visits: The Internal Revenue Service has created a special new page on IRS.gov to help taxpayers determine if a person visiting their home or place of business is from the IRS or an imposter.